rhaissamrv/visitingPE/README.md

 # VisitingPE Project

-This is a multipage app made with educational purposes as the first assignment of EvolveU FullStack Developer Program.
+This is a multipage app made for educational purposes as the first assignment of EvolveU FullStack Developer Program.

 The focus is to create a web app using HTTP APIs with Javascript and ExpressJS.
 I used GET and POST methods and served HTML pages as user interface.